camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 ### Core entities, data and other features

 We have not introduced neither a `Task.category` nor a `claimTime` for tasks.
-We have not introduced the [Activiti Events](ttp://www.activiti.org/userguide/index.html#eventDispatcher), so you have to exchange that by Execution Listeners or Task Listeners, CDI events or you might even leverage the [Camunda BPM reactor community extension](https://github.com/camunda/camunda-bpm-reactor).
-We do not write the `ACT_EVT_LOG` table.
+We have not introduced the [Activiti Events](http://www.activiti.org/userguide/index.html#eventDispatcher), so you have to exchange that by Execution Listeners or Task Listeners, CDI events or a [History Event Handler](https://docs.camunda.org/manual/7.5/user-guide/process-engine/history/#provide-a-custom-history-backend).
+Or maybe you want o leverage the [Camunda BPM reactor community extension](https://github.com/camunda/camunda-bpm-reactor).
+Note that we do not write the `ACT_EVT_LOG` table.

 Camunda does not support definition of data objects.
 We also do not allow to change the business key of a running instance.
 We do not have a [DynamicBpmService](http://bpmn20inaction.blogspot.de/2015/10/adding-dynamic-behaviour-to-activiti.html) or a Business Calendar.
 We do solve [Custom MyBatis Mappers](http://www.jorambarrez.be/blog/2014/01/17/execute-custom-sql-in-activiti/) differently (as you can see in [an example](https://github.com/camunda/camunda-consulting/blob/master/snippets/custom-queries/src/main/java/org/camunda/demo/custom/query/TasklistService.java)).
 The Process Engine Configurator of Activiti is not required, as Camunda knows [Process Engine Plugins](https://docs.camunda.org/manual/7.5/user-guide/process-engine/process-engine-plugins/).